Comparison of Inter-Blockchain Communication Technologies

 - Wanchain is also heavily modelled after fiat exchanges and seems to be more focussed on providing banking services such as loans than on providing automated interoperability.
 It does provide a decentralised exchange solution, though, so it can be included.

 - Polkadot is a blockchain of blockchains, a single relay chain similar to the Cosmos Hub that allows blockchains to communicate with one another.
-Polkadot enforces that “parachains” - the blockchains running on Polkadot - are built with Parity Substrate, although it can connect to external chains using a bridge.
+Like Cosmos, Polkadot enforces that “parachains” - the blockchains running on Polkadot - satisfy certain finality guarantees, although it can connect to external chains using a bridge.
 Polkadot is built for arbitrary cross-chain communication and does not require that messages be exchange of tokens.
 Substrate and Polkadot are built to allow more efficient and easier-to-create cryptocurrencies and allow non-cryptocurrency applications to benefit from the advantages of blockchains without having to hit the same efficiency and usability problems that prevents more applications being built with blockchain technology today.
 It also allows blockchains to bootstrap their security without needing a large userbase, a concept described as “shared security”.

 There are 3 broad categories here

 - Hub-and-spoke generic communication products aimed at developers: Cosmos and Polkadot

 - Decentralised financial products aiming to displace fiat exchanges and banks: ICON and Wanchain